ohbm/osr2020/submit.md

 <p><a href="https://ohbm.github.io/osr2020/themes/">Themes</a> and presentation <a href="https://ohbm.github.io/osr2020/formats/">formats</a> are described on the linked pages.
 Once you know where your presentation will be best positioned, please use the form below to submit your presentation proposal.</p>

+<h2>Open review</h2>

 <p><b>All submitted proposals will automatically populate an issue in our publicly available <a href="https://github.com/ohbm/osr2020">GitHub repository</a>.
 By using submitting your proposal you are agreeing that the information supplied will be made public available for the purposes for open review.
-Fields which will not be made public will be indicated on the form.</b> Please DO NOT use the submit form if there is any reason you why your proposal should not be made available for open review.
+Fields which will not be made public will be indicated on the form.</b></p>

+<p>Please <b>DO NOT</b> use the submit form if there is any reason you why your proposal should not be made available for open review.
 In these instances, please <a href="https://ohbm.github.io/osr2020/contact/">contact us</a> suppling the theme (if relevant) format and a short description of your presentation.
 Please comment that you do not wish for your proposal to be made public.
 You do not need to disclose a reason for this.</p>

+<h2>Community feedback</h2>

 <p>The community is invited to openly review and comment on proposals.
 We will use this feedback to inform our decisions in selecting presentations, along with other criteria described on our <a href="https://ohbm.github.io/osr2020/faq/">FAQ</a> page.
 You are encouraged to submit your proposal as early as possible to allow time for community feedback.</p>